 High-end: Ryzen 9 5950X or i9-10700k

-8GB RAM will generally be enough for a budget PC, although 16GB is recommended for the Oculus Link – RAM is fairly easy to upgrade if you want more in the future.
+8GB RAM will be enough for a budget PC, although 16GB is recommended for the Oculus Link and if you aren’t on a tight budget it may be worth getting 16GB.
+RAM is fairly easy to upgrade if you want more in the future though.
 You’ll usually see RAM as something like: 8GB DDR4 2133mHz – most RAM that you’ll be looking at will be DDR4 and the MHz number is basically the speed of the RAM, bigger MHz is faster and faster is better.
 There are some VR Ready PC’s with DDR3 RAM.
 That is okay but is very limited if you want to upgrade in the future as the motherboard won’t support DDR4 and DDR3 is limited to a maximum of 2133MHz (the minimum of DDR4) and to a maximum of 16GB RAM.

 SSD’s are able to read and write data much quicker than HDD’s (approximately 4 times quicker), however with faster speeds, comes a bigger price.
 Having a small SSD (e.g. 128gb) that you can install windows onto (and maybe any more intensive VR games) will make things run quicker in general.
 Although you will want to store most of your games/applications on a bigger HDD as SSDs are more expensive.
 A 128gb SSD and a 1TB HDD would serve you well.
 Just be sure not to fill up your SSD with unnecessary apps/files (look up how to change the drive of your documents folder – or just create a new one in your other drive to use).